rbb-data/starter/README.md

 **Note:** You need a certificate to access the server.
 If you don't have one yet your colleagues will gladly help you out.

 **Note:** The script uses [rsync](https://rsync.samba.org/) to efficiently synchronize changed between in your local build and the target folder.
 The version of `rsync` that ships with macOS is out of date, so please install a recent version via [homebrew](https://brew.sh/) or [nix](https://nixos.org/guides/install-nix.html).

+### `npm run deploy:google-cloud`

+Runs `build` and `export` and uploads the files to the Google Cloud Storage `rbb-data-static`.
+You'll need Google Cloud's command line tools `gcloud` and `gsutil` installed and configured (for installation instructions, see https://cloud.google.com/sdk/docs/install).

+The deployed file will be available at https://storage.googleapis.com/rbb-data-static/{project-name}/index.html

 ### `npm run storybook`